programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 The first combined method builds a new PDF from the images of each text region identified by Tesseract.
 In this new PDF, the text regions are stacked vertically.
 This means that Google Vision's inability to identify vertical text separators is no longer a problem.

 This method usually performs well, but it still relies on Google Vision for layout detection.
 Although the vertical stacking of the text regions significantly helps reduce errors, it is still possible for mistakes to appear, especially if you have many small text regions in your documents.
+A drawback of this method is that any mapping from the the source facsimile/PDF to the resulting text is lost.

 #### Second combined method